Back to: LINQ Tutorial For Beginners and Professionals

 - Example of OrderByDescending Method using both Method and Query Syntax.

-- How to use the OrderByDescending Method with Complex Type in C#?
+- How do you use the OrderByDescending Method with Complex Type in C#?

 - How do you use the OrderByDescending method along with the Filtering method?

-- How to Create and Use Own Comparer with OrderByDescending Method in C#?
+- How do you create and use your own Comparer with the OrderByDescending Method in C#?

-- When to Use Linq OrderByDescending Method in C#?
+- When should you use the Linq OrderByDescending Method in C#?

 What is the Linq OrderByDescending Method in C#?

 The point that you need to remember is that the OrderByDescending method will not change the data.
 It is just changing the order of the data.
-Like the OrderBy method, you can also use the OrderByDescending method on any data type, such as string, character, float, integer, etc. There are two overloaded versions of the OrderByDescending Method available inside LINQ.
+There are two overloaded versions of the OrderByDescending Method available inside LINQ.
 They are as follows.

 LINQ OrderByDescending Method with Value Data Type in C#